uis246/fimfarc-search/doc/fimfiction.md

 List of folders in group.
 Group name in url doesn't seem to matter.
 2. `/group/$groupid/folder/$folderid/$foldername`
 Folder or subfolder.
 I guess tree structure should be extracted from crawling.
+3. `/groups?page=$page`
+List of all groups.
+Note, that some might be hidden beghind mature.

 ## XML/DOM trees
 Example tree: